 AIAC’s word count for posts is usually 400-500 words.
 We do, occasionally, accept longer posts; if the post’s content warrants it (and we realize sometimes it does), we’ll take submissions of 800 words or a little more.
 What matters: that the issue is timely, compelling, and you, as the writer, keeps the readers’ interest.
-Be detailed, hyperlink as much as you can, and inform your audience.
+Be detailed, back up with hyper links (not footnotes or citations), and inform your audience.
 Music videos and film reviews with strong introductions and critiques can be short and sweet.

 Before submitting work: please look up AIAC posts on similar topics; it’ll help you write to our audience.
 Your personal style is welcome; however, style doesn’t necessitate that the substance is casually researched.
 It’s always about finding balance: keep your writing accessible—don’t assume knowledge on the reader’s part.
 But don’t dumb it down either—our readers are knowledgeable, and will call you out.
 If you are negative, be fair.

 Edits: It’s not personal, just business.
 Good, informative, critical writing is a skill, and grown-ups have to deal with rejection, even when our work is “good.”
 Trust that we know how our audience reads, and what reads well on the web.

 1) A ‘Word’ attachment (we prefer .doc to .docx) in Times New Roman font.
 Do not send the submission in the text of the e-mail itself.

 2) Suggested title of work.
 (We may change this suggested title)